Aspiring ADI's may not be aware that once qualified

 Many companies offer training seminars - which tend to be quite expensive, last just one day, and in a large group.

 We offer individual, one to one training which is completely confidential.
-Peter is committed to helping ADI's achieve the same 100% pass mark: 51/51 that he recently achieved" (see here)
+Peter is committed to helping ADI's achieve the same A grade he recently achieved see here.

 Why not take advantage of our long experience at helping instructors achieve their ambition of reaching the top of the profession?